 Grease traps are an essential component of any commercial kitchen or food service operation.
 They prevent grease and oil from entering the sewer system and causing blockages, backups, and overflows.

-In this blog post by our team at Clover Services, we’ll explore what a grease trap is, how it works, what it looks like, how it’s used and the importance of finding a trusted plumber.
+In this blog post by our team at Clover Contracting, we’ll explore what a grease trap is, how it works, what it looks like, how it’s used and the importance of finding a trusted plumber.

 What Is a Grease Trap? — An Expert Overview